 Muscle Weakness, Limited Motion and Popping

 A torn muscle or tendon is often associated with weakness in the shoulder and arm.
 Lifting objects and reaching the arm overhead may become difficult.
-The supraspinatus -- 1 of the 4 rotator cuff muscles -- is frequently injured.
+The supraspinatus -- one of the rotator cuff muscles -- is frequently injured.
 A torn supraspinatus causes weakness specifically when lifting the arm to the side.
 A torn biceps muscle creates weakness with carrying and lifting objects in front of the body.
 A muscle tear in your shoulder may also cause popping or clicking when moving the arm.

 When to See the Doctor